Kaboto731/OrigamiSolver/README.md

 # OrigamiSolver
-To usemachine learning techniques to help solve for origami bases
+To use machine learning techniques to help solve for origami bases